eddiejpagano/identity-aware-sports-mot/README.md

 docker run --rm identity-aware-sports-mot
 ```

-### Run with Make
+### Make

-If you have `make` available in your shell:
+If `make` is available in your shell:

 ```bash
 make build
 make run
 ```

-Or run both in one step:
+Or build and run in one step:

 ```bash
 make test
 ```

-## Current Status

-This repository currently contains the project scaffold and an initial Docker-based execution path.
-The full vision pipeline described above is the target system architecture and roadmap direction, rather than a complete implementation already present in the codebase.

-## Roadmap
+## Next Steps

-Planned areas of development include:
+Near-term development is likely to focus on:

-- baseline player detection for sports footage
+- baseline detector and tracker integration
-- robust multi-object tracking under occlusion and motion
-- team and jersey-based identity classification
+- team classification from jersey appearance
-- field homography and top-down tactical projection
-- structured play and movement representation
-- interactive visualization and analysis tooling
+- OCR-based jersey number extraction
+- cost-matrix augmentation experiments
+- benchmark evaluation against standard MOT baselines

-## Vision
+## Summary

-The project is aimed at making advanced sports film analysis more accessible by reducing manual review time and producing clearer tactical insight from ordinary game video.
+Identity-aware sports MOT is a focused attempt to make tracking-by-detection more reliable in team sports by adding the same cues that humans use instinctively: team color and jersey number.
+The project’s main claim is that these lightweight signals can meaningfully improve identity stability in assignment-based trackers without demanding a complete redesign of the underlying MOT system.